Skip to main content

 • identify the land where the taxable disposal appears to have been made

-• state when the disposal was made (or when it has estimated to have been made)
+• state when the disposal was made or how we’ve estimated when it was made

-• explain why the WRA feels that the person meets the charging conditions
+• explain why we feel that the person meets the charging conditions

-• state the amount of the proposed tax due and how that amount has been calculated
+• state the amount of the proposed tax due and how we’ve calculated it

 Charging notice following a preliminary notice

-Where a preliminary notice has been issued, after 45 days (or such other deadline as may have been agreed), the WRA must either:
+Where a preliminary notice has been issued, after 45 days (or another deadline if we agree to extend the deadline ), we must either:

 • issue a charging notice, or

-• inform the person that it does not intend to issue a charging notice, in relation to the disposal or disposals identified in the preliminary notice.
+• inform the person that we do not intend to issue a charging notice, about the disposals identified in the preliminary notice

 The charging notice must do the following:

-• explain why the WRA is satisfied that the person meets the charging conditions
+• explain why we are satisfied that the person meets the charging conditions

 • state the amount of tax due and how that amount has been calculated